dfreiberger/favorite-tools/README.md

 ### ghidra

 [ghidra](https://ghidra-sre.org/) is a free reverse engineering tool.
 It can be used to analyze binaries and decompile them into C code as well as edit the assembly code.

+### Postman

+[Postman](https://www.postman.com/) is a free API development environment.
+It can be used to send HTTP requests and view the responses.
+It is very useful for troubleshooting REST APIs or building interfaces to applications that don't offer a documented API.

+### Chrome Developer Tools

+[Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) is a set of web developer tools built into the Chrome browser.
+It can be used to debug JavaScript, analyze network traffic, and view the DOM.
+It is very useful for troubleshooting web applications.